RareSkills/learn-solidity/content/12-msgsender-and-address(this).md

 By combining msg.sender with an if statement, you can give certain addresses special privileges.

-Let’s say we want the default address in remix to be the special address.
+Let’s say we want the default address in Remix to be the special address.

 ```solidity